 - Point of Decision: These procedures presume that the Hearing Panel will make recommendations to the dean of the college.
-In the event that the primary respondent is the dean of the college, the Hearing Panel recommendations will be made to the Provost and Vice President for Academic Affairs.
-Any appeals of the decision of the Provost and Vice President for Academic Affairs will be made to the President.
+In the event that the primary respondent is the dean of the college, the Hearing Panel recommendations will be made to the Senior Vice President for Academic Affairs and Provost.
+Any appeals of the decision of the Senior Vice President for Academic Affairs and Provost will be made to the President.

 - Remedial Action: If at any administrative level, the complainant's charges have been substantiated, or the parties agree to conclude the appeal, the appropriate administrator may confer with the complainant in determining appropriate action.
 The University will implement the action upon the directive of the properly authorized administrator.

 - Legal Sufficiency: Any agreements reached by the parties shall be reviewed by the university legal counsel for legal sufficiency and compliance with University System and university policy and procedure.